 - Remove the cake from the oven and allow it to cool for some time in the tin.
 Turn out and allow to cool completely before storing in an air tight tin

 - This cake has a more ‘dense’ texture than the light and fluffy ones we come to expect today.
 It does keep well and the flavour improves with keeping for a few days before using.

 - Getting the correct dropping consistency can be tricky.
 By tipping the spoon the mixture should drop off gradually on its own without any assistance.

 - The 18cm cake tin is an exact fit for this cake!
 So if you haven’t got a tin the exact size, go for one bigger rather than smaller.
-I have to admit I had one or two worrying moments the first time I made this!
-If using the imperial measurements it would be better to ‘go larger’.
+I have to admit I had one or two worried moments the first time I made this!

 - You don’t have to use the Brandy but you will need to increase the amount of milk used.